A longtime leader in healthcare improvement, we’re developing new ways to revolutionize the industry.

 Hackers are taking advantage of the coronavirus uncertainty to spread malware and execute ransomware attacks.
 They wasted no time hitting the U.S. Health and Human Services Department earlier this week.
 While these attacks are directed at consumers, the government and businesses alike, healthcare providers need to be extra vigilant, given sensitive data and information our systems house.

 Ransomware attacks are highly impactful and require little sophistication to execute.
 Because of the devastating effect a cyber scam can have on a healthcare provider – jeopardizing the security of provider and patient data and operating systems – these scams continue to be one of the most effective ways for cyber criminals to make quick money.

-These actions mirror the uptick we’re seeing in grey market activity and offers to hawk counterfeit supplies around COVID-19.
-Like with the grey market, with vigilance and communication about how to avoid these schemes, providers can protect themselves.
+These actions mirror the uptick we’re seeing in gray market activity and offers to hawk counterfeit supplies around COVID-19.
+Like with the gray market, with vigilance and communication about how to avoid these schemes, providers can protect themselves.

 Education and awareness of ransomware attacks that leverage COVID-19 is the top priority.
 Both the Federal Trade Commission and the Cyber Security and Infrastructure Security Agency have issued alerts detailing how cyber criminals are using tactics, primary phishing, related to COVID-19 to spread ransomware.

 Providers should educate employees to exercise caution with any communications they receive, particularly emails regarding COVID-19, so they are extra vigilant about coronavirus-related schemes.
 The more people who are aware of these schemes and risks, the more secure the organization will be.